 Scoliosis – A diagnosis of scoliosis is made when the spine curves more than 10 degrees to the right or left.
 It typically begins as a minor bend and gradually progresses over time.
 As it advances, it can cause severe health consequences.
 If discovered early, we can likely prevent scoliosis from advancing to that extreme, debilitating state or even reverse its effects.

 Chronic stress – Stress can wreak havoc on the body.
 Chronic stress can eventually lead to chronic back pain resulting from tension and muscle spasms caused by the release of stress hormones.
 The tension often accumulates into “trigger points,” which can be extremely painful and require professional attention to resolve.
 Our providers have both the knowledge and capabilities to relieve stress from trigger points and deal with underlying imbalances in the nervous system that may be keeping your body locked into patterns of stress and pain.

 Other issues that cause spine pain – Conditions such as obesity, arthritis, kidney stones, and urinary tract infections have been shown to cause symptoms of low back pain.
 These are all serious issues that need to be identified and treated immediately to avoid long-term health issues.
 Many of these issues can have their source in spinal misalignment and respond well to the physical medicine and chiropractic adjustments we perform.

 Trust innovative, integrated treatment for spine pain.

-At Back Pain & Sciatica Center of Texas, we’re proud to provide the most effective, holistic and noninvasive methods for reducing or eliminating spine pain.
+At Back Pain & Joint Center of Texas, we’re proud to provide the most effective, holistic and noninvasive methods for reducing or eliminating spine pain.
 Our chiropractors and medical providers are trained in the latest techniques for nonsurgical, drug-free and long-term relief from acute and chronic pain in the neck and back.